pyQuickBase/pyQuickBase/README.rst

 0.2.5
 -----
-- Added streaming to the request function, (saves request to temp file '.request')
+- Added streaming to the request function.

 0.2.4
 -----